EnergyMashupLab/parity-extras/applications/sim/README.md

 When started, the market simulator enters an opening bid and ask.
 Then it begins to generate orders based on its model.

+A sample configuration file is in etc/devel.conf

+IN PROGRESS running without the full networking backend.
+Outstanding issue is tracing to address Connection refused error.

 ## References

 Parity Market Simulator is based on the following paper: